Christopher Wilder

 Christopher Bernard Wilder (March 13, 1945 – April 13, 1984), also known as the Beauty Queen Killer and the Snapshot Killer, was an Australian-American serial killer who abducted at least twelve young women and girls, killing eight of them during a six-week, cross-country crime spree in the United States in early 1984.
 Having committed numerous rapes and sexual assaults in Australia and the United States dating back to 1963, Wilder had developed his methods for victimizing attractive young women, most of whom he enticed by promising to take their photographs.

-Wilder progressed to murder beginning in Florida on February 26, 1984, traveling more than 6000 mi west to California then north and east to New Hampshire, while committing murders, abductions, attempted abductions, and transportation of victims in 16 different states.
+In February 1984, Wilder progressed to murder, beginning in Florida, then traveling more than 6000 mi west to California then north and east to New Hampshire, while committing murders, abductions, attempted abductions, and transportation of victims in 16 different states.
 After subduing his victims, he tortured and raped them before shooting, stabbing, or strangling them to death.
 He electrocuted two or more of his victims using a makeshift electrical cord.

 After being named a suspect in the disappearances of his first two victims, both of whom were women he knew and whose bodies were never found, Wilder began to target random women, many of whom were abducted from shopping malls.
 During a struggle with police in New Hampshire on April 13, 1984, he accidentally killed himself, with one bullet from his gun passing through his body and seriously injuring the officer trying to disarm him.
 Since his death, Wilder has been suspected of the rapes, murders, and disappearances of many other women, including the 1965 Wanda Beach Murders in his native city of Sydney, as well as the suspected murder of missing 18-year-old beauty queen Tammy Lynn Leppert.
 The 1986 made-for-television movie Easy Prey dramatizes Wilder's crimes.

-Early life and criminal history
+Early life

-Christopher Wilder was born on March 13, 1945, in Sydney, New South Wales, the oldest of four sons to an American father, Coley Chapman Wilder, a naval officer, and an Australian mother, June Wilder (née Decker).
-Wilder nearly died at birth and reportedly almost drowned in a swimming pool when he was aged 2.
+Christopher Bernard Wilder was born on March 13, 1945, in Sydney, New South Wales, Australia.
+He was the oldest of four sons to an American father, Coley Chapman Wilder, a naval officer, and an Australian mother, June Wilder (née Decker).
+Wilder reportedly nearly died at birth and reportedly almost drowned in a swimming pool when he was aged two (although this may have been made up by Wilder).

 On January 4, 1963, at age 17, Wilder raped a 13-year-old girl in a Freshwater quarry, in the company of two other men, both of whom denied being involved in the assault.
-Wilder was sentenced to probation and claimed later in life that he also received electroshock therapy.
-It has been suggested that this therapy aggravated Wilder's violent sexual tendencies.
-However, journalist Duncan McNab claims that there is no evidence that Wilder underwent electroshock therapy and that the story of his near-drowning was invented by Wilder.
+Wilder was sentenced to probation.
+He later said that he had also received electroshock therapy.
+Bruce Gibney suggested in his 1984 book The Beauty Queen Killer that this therapy aggravated Wilder's violent sexual tendencies.
+However, journalist Duncan McNab wrote in his 2019 book The Snapshot Killer that there was no evidence that Wilder had undergone electroshock therapy, and that the story of his near-drowning was invented by Wilder.